Master of Arts in Industrial and Organizational Psychology — Internship

 - Conducting focus groups

-Students may choose to look for an internship on their own or seek the aid of the program coordinator, Dr. Eric Marcus, who has contacts with sponsors from a diverse range of organizations.
+Students may choose to look for an internship on their own or seek the aid of the I/O faculty and program coordinator, Dr. Eric Marcus, who has contacts with sponsors from a diverse range of organizations.
 Students must complete two internships for six academic credits (PSYC6693 and PSYC6694), either at the same organization or in two different settings.

 Generally, students begin exploring internship possibilities in the spring semester of their first year.
 The internship work schedule can be flexible to meet the needs of both sponsor and intern.
-Students who desire an internship are required to attend an internship workshop scheduled in early spring of the first academic year.
+Students who desire an internship are required to attend an internship workshop scheduled each year.

 MAIOP Practicum Program

 The practicum program is intended for full-time working professionals who attend the MAIOP program on a part-time basis.
 Practicum students complete a special project related to our field on their present job or elsewhere (if the job setting does not allow for an appropriate project experience).
 The goal of the practicum experience is to acquire out-of-classroom learning and expertise that will help students to meet their future career objectives.

 To satisfy the practicum option, students are allowed to propose HR/OD projects in their current employment position.
 However, the practicum experience involves additional study and research on a project that goes above and beyond the student's normal job requirements.
 Students who are not able to complete a practicum project in their current workplace may create a learning opportunity in another setting.
-Following are examples of MAIOP practicum projects:
+Examples of recent MAIOP practicum projects:

 • Creating a pay-for-performance program